naiyerasif/site/content/blog/2018/2018-12-13-messaging-with-rabbitmq-and-spring-boot.md

 ---
-title: Messaging with RabbitMQ
+title: Messaging with RabbitMQ and Spring Boot
-path: /messaging-with-rabbitmq
+path: /messaging-with-rabbitmq-and-spring-boot
 date: 2018-12-13
-updated: 2019-09-21
+updated: 2019-11-13
 author: [naiyer]
 tags: ['guide']
 ---

-In this guide, you'll learn to create a message queue with RabbitMQ and to publish and read messages using a Spring backend.
+[RabbitMQ](https://www.rabbitmq.com/) is an open-source message broker that implements several messaging protocols, including AMQP and STOMP.
+It is frequently used to queue messages and interact with queues.
+A RabbitMQ server acts as an exchange server (or broker).
+Clients, written in a variety of languages, enable applications to publish and consume the messages in the queue.
+In this guide, we'll learn how to create a queue with RabbitMQ and interact with it using Spring Boot.

 ### Setup

-> This guide uses
+> We'll use
 > - Java 11
 > - Spring Boot 2.1.8
 > - RabbitMQ 3 running as a Docker container

+Create a Spring Boot application with `spring-boot-starter-amqp` and [jackson-databind](https://mvnrepository.com/artifact/com.fasterxml.jackson.core/jackson-databind) as the dependencies.

 ### Table of Contents

-## Setup a RabbitMQ broker
+## Create a RabbitMQ broker

-Start by setting up a RabbitMQ broker; you can choose to [install](https://www.rabbitmq.com/download.html) it on your machine or run it as a container.
+Let's start by setting up a RabbitMQ broker; you can choose to [install](https://www.rabbitmq.com/download.html) it on your machine or run it as a container.
 For later, create a `docker-compose.yml` file in the project's root and add the following configuration.

 ```yaml
 version: '3.1'